 We encourage you to apply early to take advantage of the early action discount and longer timeline to confirm acceptance.

-*Please note Round 3 has a short timeline for admitted students to confirm acceptance and submit the enrollment deposit.
+*Please note the Final Deadline has a short timeline for admitted students to confirm acceptance and submit the enrollment deposit.
 The application may close before this date if space is no longer available.

 Reply deadline is the date for admitted students to confirm their intent to enroll by submitting the Admission Reply Form and non-refundable Enrollment Deposit.
 Details are noted in the letter of admission.

 The program fee for the 2023 program is $2,000.

 Applicants who apply by the Early Action or Priority Deadline will receive $300 off their program fee.

 The program offers some discounted program fees.
 See below for the eligibility and discounted fees:

 There is no scholarship available for the program.

 Admitted students are required to submit a non-refundable $800 USD enrollment deposit to confirm their seat in the program by the deadline listed in their admission letter.
 The enrollment deposit is applied to the total program fee.
 Students who fail to submit the deposit by the deadline listed in their admission letter will be viewed as voluntarily giving up the seat to attend the program.